Lance Cade: Independent circuit (2008–2009)

 Less than a week after Cade's release, he began accepting bookings with Trevor Murdoch as a team on the independent circuit, including Independent Wrestling Association Mid-South as well as NWA Showcase.

 Cade returned to Japan in December 2008 teaming with his former tag team partner René Duprée for Hustle on December 24 and 25.
 They appeared as masked wrestlers, Dyna and Might Sharpe, a parody of the Sharpe Brothers.
 The team defeated Tenyru and Koshinaka both nights.
 Five nights later they had their third and final match with Tenyru and Koshinaka and HUSTLEMANIA in a losing effort.
 Cade returned as "Cowboy" Cade, his former WWE character, on February 19 at Korakuen Hall to defeat the tag team of Tajiri and Akebono when Cade pinned Tajiri.
 On February 22, Cade defeated Akebono in a singles match in the main event of Hustle's debut show in Chiba, Japan.

 Cade was scheduled to face NWA North American Heavyweight Champion Apollo in an NWA On Fire event on August 22, 2009, but was unable to attend due to a family emergency.
 He wrestled Trevor Murdoch at a World Stars of Wrestling event in September 2009.

+Return to WWE (2009–2010)

-In September 2009, Cade was re-signed by WWE, appearing in its developmental territory Florida Championship Wrestling, but was released in April 2010 without returning to the main roster.
+In September 2009, Cade was re-signed by World Wrestling Entertainment (WWE), appearing in its developmental territory Florida Championship Wrestling (FCW), but was released in April 2010 without returning to the main roster.